Applying for graduate school is a three-step process:

 3. Submit application materials to the Graduate College

 Required application materials include:

-Goals Statement: Submit a goals statement specifying your area of interest, outlining your qualifications and experience in this area and associated career goals, and indicating whether you wish to be considered for a teaching assistantship (if so, please describe any previous teaching experience).
+Personal Statement: Submit a personal statement specifying your area of interest, outlining your qualifications and experience in this area and associated career goals, and indicating whether you wish to be considered for a teaching assistantship (if so, please describe any previous teaching experience).
 You should also indicate the faculty member (s) with whom you have been in contact and list them in order of your preference as your possible advisor.